wp-plugins/teachpress/readme.txt

 If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
 Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).

 == Changelog ==

+= 4.3.4 - (14.04.2014) =
+* New: Support for WordPress 3.9
+* Bugfix: Fixed a problem in settings menu with a wrong return to the correct tab
+* Bugfix: Fixed the closing of the mass edit menu for publications
+* Bugfix: Fixed some style issues in context with the new WordPress UI design
+* Bugfix: Fixed a possible issue with non declared array keys in edit students menu

 = 4.3.3 - (10.03.2014) =
 * New: [tpcloud, tplist]: New headline option (headline = 4: sort by type and year) added (Thanks to Ellie)